 He explains with an example when Patel moved to America they had nothing.
 So they bought motels on loan from banks when the motel industry was suffering.

 The downside in their case was nothing because they had nothing to lose and if they were successful they would have a motel and a livelihood as well as a place to live.
 Today a majority of motels in America are owned by Patel’s.

 Which line is longer?

 Human brains have over the years developed to identify patterns, but this can be hazardous to our financial well-being in this complex world.
-Definition of the word heuristic refers to the process by, which people reach conclusions usually by trial and error.
+The definition of the word heuristic refers to the process by, which people reach conclusions usually by trial and error.
 This leads us to develop thumb rules for activities that may not be accurate always.